Feeling overloaded and exhausted? Learn how to triage your calendar to find time for self-care in your busy schedule.

 Triage Steps to Find Time for Self-care in Your Busy Schedule

 - Can I delete this task?
 Will anyone miss it?
-Have you ever found yourself doing something you thought was important to your family or friends, and later you found out they were not interested at all, but they thought it was important to you?
+Have you ever found yourself doing something you thought was essential to your family or friends, and later, you found out they were not interested at all, but they thought it was important to you?
 Think holiday or seasonal traditions.

 - Can I delay this activity?
-We can’t delete everything of low value, I know.
-But, you can see if you can push it back to a less busy time.
+We can’t delete everything of low value, but you can see if you can push it back to a less busy time.

 - Can it be delegated?
 Parents – ask kids to help with chores.